roydukkey/Dado.ComponentModel.Mutations/Documentation/Attributes/ApplyMaxLengthAttribute.md

 <a name='RequiresContext'></a>
 ## RequiresContext

-A flag indicating the attribute requires a non-null *MutationContext&lt;T&gt;* to perform validation.
+A flag indicating the attribute requires a non-null *IMutationContext* to perform validation.
 Returns `true`.

 #### Syntax